 Learn more about each type of life insurance, and how they differ.

-5. Dental or Vision Insurance
+5. Dental and Vision Insurance

 Still, both of these plans are vital to fielding a competitive employee benefits package.
 And not only do they help your employees, but they benefit your company as well.
 Employers gain as much as $7 for every dollar spent on vision coverage.